Category Archives: DESIGN

 Continue reading

-Review of “Assessing Academic Literacy in a Multicultural Society”: “… an excellent collection of contemporary research”
+Review of “Assessing Academic Literacy in a Multilingual Society”: “… an excellent collection of contemporary research”

 We are very pleased with the review that Alan Urmston recently wrote in the Journal of English for Academic Purposes.
 You can read it here: Book review: Assessing Academic Literacy in a Multilingual Society: Transition and Transformation.